OmniaSamy/thmanyah_task/README.md

 #### 🔹Extension
 - FontExtension - for swiftui to use all custom font directly
-- UIColor+App - for use colors in colors catalog from code directly in uikit screens
+- UIColor+App - for use colors in colors catalog from code directly in UIKit screens
 - Color+App - for use colors in colors catalog from code directly in swiftui screens

 #### 🔹Scenes